Aryan-1105/House_Price_Prediction/README.md

 Furnishing Status
 ```

-The Flask application sends these inputs through the same feature engineering and preprocessing pipeline used during model training before generating the final prediction.
+The submitted values are passed through the same feature-engineering and preprocessing logic used during training before generating the final prediction.

 ---